Seagate/cortx-hare/rfc/3/README.md

                             # Empty list means no IO service.
     m0_clients:
         s3: <int>     # number of S3 servers to start
-        other: <int>  # max quantity of other Mero clients this host may have
+        other: <int>  # max quantity of other Motr clients this host may have
 pools:
   - name: <str>
     allowed_failures:  # optional section; no failures will be allowed